Bukit Jelutong: Transportation

 Bukit Jelutong is well-served by an excellent road network.
 The suburb is linked to Kuala Lumpur, Petaling Jaya, Shah Alam, Klang and other population centers in the Klang Valley by the North Klang Valley Expressway (NKVE), the Guthrie Corridor Expressway (GCE), the Federal Highway and the North–South Expressway Central Link (ELITE).
 The expressways also link Bukit Jelutong to the Sultan Abdul Aziz Shah Airport, Kuala Lumpur International Airport (KLIA) and Port Klang.

-Closest railway stations are KTM Shah Alam and KTM Batu Tiga.
+The closest railway station to the suburb is KTM Batu Tiga on the KTM Tanjung Malim-Port Klang Line.
+However, after the completion of the LRT Shah Alam Line, Kerjaya Station, located on Persiaran Kerjaya.

 Commercial

 Bukit Jelutong has a small commercial center where sundry businesses are located.
 GPHB had intentionally avoided developing large-scale commercial areas to avoid traffic congestion and noise to maintain the suburb's atmosphere of serenity and exclusivity.
-Nonetheless, Bukit Jelutong has close proximity to the Tesco and Giant stores, which are located just outside the suburb next to the GCE.
+Nonetheless, Bukit Jelutong has close proximity to the Lotus's, ÆON Mall Shah Alam and Giant stores, which are located in Seksyen 13.